lordthorzonus/yii2-algolia/README.md

 ],
 ```
 Then when using any of the helpers methods from `leinonen\Yii2Algolia\AlgoliaManager` the environment will be prefixed to the index name.
 Also using the helper methods found on `leinonen\Yii2Algolia\Searchable` trait will work. **Note if you use methods straight from [The Official Algolia Client](https://github.com/algolia/algoliasearch-client-php) the env config will have no effect.**

+## Contributing
+Pull requests are welcome!
+Have a look at the [CONTRIBUTING.md](https://github.com/lordthorzonus/yii2-algolia/blob/master/CONTRIBUTING.md) document for some instructions.